welbesw/welbesw.github.io/_posts/2016-05-27-recyclerview-androids-uitableview-cousin.markdown

 ### RecyclerView ###

 The RecylerView's responsibility is simple: to recycle the item views used and position them on screen.
 A LinearLayout can be used to provide a table like layout that positions items in a fashion similar to UITableView.
 The RecyclerView works with two other classes to create and maintain the items it displays: an [Adapter][recyclerview-adapter-link] subclass and a [ViewHolder][viewholder-link] subclass.
-Let's walk through each of the classes needed and then tie them together in an Activity at the end.
+Let's walk through each of these classes and then tie them together in an Activity at the end.

 ### ViewHolder ###